CHARITABLE YEAR-END PLANNING - The beautiful and not so beautiful impacts of recent federal tax Legislation

 - $175 Guests (pre-registered)*

-CE Credit: This activity may be approved for continuing education credit by the State Bar of California and CFP Board.
-Certificates are provided after attendance.
+CE Credit: This activity may be approved for continuing education credit by the State Bar of California, CFP Board, and American Bankers Association (ABA).
+Certificates are provided onsite after attendance.

 Excused Absence: Members can request an excused absence in writing emailing us prior to the meeting.